- Original design

 Charlton House was built between 1607 and 1612 by Adam Newton, Dean of Durham.
 Newton was tutor to Prince Henry, son of James I. Evelyn, who was well acquainted with Newton’s son, stated that the House was built for Prince Henry; Newton, however, ceased to be the Prince’s tutor in 1610, and the Prince died in 1612 at the age of eighteen, so it is unlikely that the house was at any time a royal residence.
 Newton probably intended it to be what it in fact became, a 'nest for his old age'.

 The architect of Charlton House is unknown.
 The most likely attribution is to John Thorpe.
-The garden-house, or orangery (which has been turned into a public convenience) is attributed to Inigo Jones.
+The garden-house, or summer house, is attributed to Inigo Jones.

 In 1658 the estate was purchased by Sir William Ducie, afterwards Viscount Downe, who made additions to the House, and lived in it in some state.
 On his death in 1679, it was acquired by Sir William Langhorne, a wealthy East India merchant, and then passed through several hands including Margaret Maria Weller (died 1777) and then her daughter Jane.
 One of Jane's daughters married Spencer Perceval, the Prime minister who was assassinated in the House of Commons, and was buried in Charlton Church.
 Late in the 18th century the domestic buildings south of the House were added.